State law requires:

 • Penalties and fines to increase for all tobacco retailers.

-The online vapor products license application is available July 1st, making the new licenses, fees, and penalties effective on August 1st.
+The online vapor products license application is available and the new licenses, fees, and penalties became effective on August 1st.

 Clarification: Licensees are no longer allowed to sell flavored cigarettes or cigarette tobacco, except menthol.
 Flavored cigars, flavored pipe tobacco and flavored chewing tobacco is still allowed for sale.